-- 11. The following uses may be permitted in Community Mixed-use Centres, subject to the applicable provisions of this Plan: - i) commercial, retail and service uses; - ii) live/work uses; - iii) small-scale professional and medically related offices; - iv) entertainment and recreational commercial uses; - v) community services and facilities; - vi) cultural, educational and institutional uses; - vii) hotels; - viii) multiple unit residential; and - ix) urban squares and open space. - 12.
-Vehicle repair and vehicle service stations shall only be permitted as accessory uses. - 13.
+- 10. The following uses may be permitted in Community Mixed-use Centres, subject to the applicable provisions of this Plan: - i) commercial, retail and service uses; - ii) live/work uses; - iii) small-scale professional and medically related offices; - iv) entertainment and recreational commercial uses; - v) community services and facilities; - vi) cultural, educational and institutional uses; - vii) hotels; - viii) multiple unit residential; and - ix) urban squares and open space. - 11.
+Vehicle repair and vehicle service stations shall only be permitted as accessory uses. - 12.
 The permitted uses can be mixed vertically within a building or horizontally within multiple-unit buildings or may be provided in free-standing individual buildings.
-Where an individual development incorporates a single use building in excess of 5,575 square metres (60,000 sq. ft) of gross floor area, the site shall also be designed to provide the opportunity for smaller buildings amenable to the provision of local goods and services to be located near intersections and immediately adjacent to the street line near transit facilities.
-These smaller buildings shall comprise a minimum of 10% of the total gross floor area within the overall development. - 14.
-No individual Community Mixed-use Centre shall have more than four (4) freestanding individual retail uses exceeding 5,575 square metres (60,000 sq. ft) of gross floor area. - 15.
-Large free-standing buildings should be integrated with smallerscale stores to create a Main Street-type environment or located on peripheral sites within the designation, which are directly linked to the Main Street.
+Where an individual development incorporates a single use building in excess of 5,575 square metres (60,000 sq. ft) of gross floor area: - the site shall also be designed to provide the opportunity for smaller buildings amenable to the provision of local goods and services to be located near intersections and immediately adjacent to the street line near transit facilities; - ii) smaller buildings shall comprise a minimum of 10% of the total gross floor area within the overall development; and - iii) large free-standing building(s) should be integrated with smaller buildings to create a Main Street-type environment or located on peripheral sites within the designation, which are directly linked to the Main Street. - 13.
+No individual Community Mixed-use Centre shall have more than four (4) freestanding individual retail uses exceeding 5,575 square metres (60,000 sq. ft) of gross floor area.

-16. The Community Mixed-use Centres incorporate land containing existing uses as well as vacant land required to meet the identified needs of the City.
+14. The Community Mixed-use Centres incorporate land containing existing uses as well as vacant land required to meet the identified needs of the City.
 To promote a mixture of land uses within each Community Mixed-use Centre, retail development will be limited to the following total gross floor area cumulatively of all buildings within the designation:

 Mixed-use Centre Total Gross Floor Area

 Gordon/Clair 48,500 sq. m

 Woodlawn/Woolwich 56,000 sq. m

-Paisley/Imperial 52,000 sq. m
+Paisley/Imperial 57,000 sq. m

 Watson Parkway/Starwood 28,000 sq. m

 Silvercreek Junction 22,760 sq. m

-- 17. The maximum height is ten (10) storeys. - 18.
-For freestanding residential development, the maximum net density is 150 units per hectare and the minimum net density is 100 units per hectare. - 19.
+- 15. The maximum height is ten (10) storeys. - 16.
+For freestanding residential development, the maximum net density is 150 units per hectare and the minimum net density is 100 units per hectare. - 17.
 Additional building height and density may be considered subject to the Height and Density Bonus provisions of this Plan.